IagoLast/cartojs-react-example/README.md

 }
 ```

-A simple render function like this will show a unordered list with the average price for every [bin](https://carto.com/documentation/cartojs/docs/#cartodataviewbinitem) and the how many rentals are in this bin.
+A simple render function like this will show a unordered list with the average price for every [bin](https://carto.com/documentation/cartojs/docs/#cartodataviewbinitem) and how many rentals are in this bin.

 ![App with map and widget](/img/2.png)

-With some css & html we can improve this visualization even more:
+With some CSS & HTML we can improve this visualization even more:

 ![App with map and styled widget](/img/3.png)

-Once we get this… Won't be great to have a different color in the layer`s points according to its histogram bin?
+Once we get this… Won't it be great to have a different color in the layer points according to its histogram bin?

 ### Updating layer style

-Once we get the histogram data, we want to update the Layer and apply new styles to create a greater visualisation.
+Once we get the histogram data, we want to update the layer and apply new styles to create a greater visualisation.
 The first step will be updating our callback and notify the parent element about the new data arrival.

 ```javascript
 // Histogram.js